-Other assets: For central government subscriptions to international organisations see notes on "Other investment abroad" in Financial account.
-Other 'sectors' long-term and short-term assets largely relate to assets of UK insurance companies and pension funds and other financial intermediaries other than bonds and shares etc., estimates for which are obtained from ONS statistical inquiries.
-From 1994 other 'sectors' short-term assets have included net reinsurance balances of UK insurance companies with the rest of the world which have been negative in recent years.
+Other assets: Other sectors' long-term and short-term assets largely relate to assets other than bonds and shares of UK insurance companies, pension funds and other financial intermediaries.
+Estimates are obtained from ONS statistical inquiries.

-Other investment in the UK is sub-divided into trade credit, loans, currency and deposits and other liabilities.
-For trade credit, long term loans and short-loan loans to central government, local authorities, public corporations and securities dealers see notes on "Other Investment in the UK" under Financial account.
+Other investment in the UK by foreign residents is sub-divided into trade credit, loans, currency and deposits, and other liabilities.
+For notes on trade credit, and loans to central government, local authorities, public corporations and securities dealers, see under "Other investment in the UK by foreign residents" under Financial account .

-Short-term loans to the UK private sector other than monetary financial institutions and securities dealers: estimates for such loans are derived mainly from the banking statistics of countries in the BIS reporting area.
+Short-term loans to the UK private sector other than MFIs and securities dealers: estimates for such loans are derived mainly from the banking statistics of countries in the BIS reporting area.
 Adjustments have been made to eliminate overlap with other items.
-The limitations in the BIS data has resulted in statistical adjustments to the financial flows data from 1994 to improve the overall coherence of the sector financial accounts.
-In order to maintain consistency between financial flows and balance sheet levels corresponding coherence adjustments have been applied to the International Investment Position.
+The limitations in the BIS data has resulted in statistical adjustments being applied to the financial flows data from 1994 to improve the overall coherence of the sector financial accounts.
+In order to maintain consistency between financial flows and balance sheet levels corresponding coherence adjustments have been applied to the IIP.
 Borrowing from the European Investment Bank is also included.
-The liabilities of miscellaneous financial institutions to banks abroad are included here from end -1981.

-Currency and deposits: levels of sterling notes and coin held by private foreign residents (other than monetary financial institutions) are estimated from the financial flows.
+Currency and deposits: levels of sterling notes and coin held by private foreign residents (other than MFIs) are estimated from the financial flows.

-Foreign deposits with UK monetary financial institutions are sub-divided into deposits with banks and deposits with building societies.
+Foreign deposits with UK MFIs are sub-divided into deposits with banks and deposits with building societies.
 It is not possible to separate out foreign deposits with UK banks from foreign loans to UK banks.
-The estimates for foreign loans to UK banks are therefore included indistinguishably within deposits.
+The estimates for foreign loans to UK banks are therefore included indistinguishably with deposits.
+Estimates are derived from banking statistics.